TPF is on indefinite hiatus!

 If you want to expand the base TPF setup without losing support, there are:

-Find out about TPF Addons here.
+Other addons include patches for Legacy of the Dragonborn and certain Creation Club content.
+Find out more on the TPF Addons page.
 Obviously they require an existing installation of base TPF.

 The Phoenix Flavour is built using the most advanced, feature-rich mod manager out there: Mod Organizer 2, a tool superior to both the outdated Nexus Mod Manager as well as the newer Vortex.